msolters/wifi-control-node/README.md

 # Methods
-The following methods use different methods on different OSs to provide the same functionality.
+The following methods use different commands across Windows, MacOS and Linux to provide the same functionality.
 In broad strokes, the underlying system commands we are leveraging are:

 OS | Command
 ---|---